Culture (Bottom): Plot

-The episode then cuts to a few hours later; it is now 5:00am and Eddie has been up since 10:00pm telling Richie the rules of chess 124 times.
-They have been through the Ouzo, Pernod, Old Spice and all three litres of the industrial strength floor cleaner.
-By now, Eddie's nerves are frayed and he furiously forces Richie to begin the game.
+The episode then cuts to more than a few hours later; it is now 5:00am and Eddie has been up since 10:00pm telling Richie the rules of chess 124 times.
+They have been through the Ouzo, Pernod, Old Spice and all three litres of the industrial strength floor cleaner and they still haven't play the game due to Richie's time wasting of forgetfulness and ignorance.
+By now, Eddie's nerves are frayed and he furiously forces Richie to begin the game instead of getting his amateur photographer magazines and keep changing the subject over and over again.
 Having learned nothing over the previous seven hours, Richie acts out a war situation with his pieces, destroying half of them in the process and Eddie – realising that Richie still does not have a clue about the rules – moves his queen around the board several times in one go to confuse Richie, and then drags Richie's pieces over to his side, before declaring checkmate.
 Richie retaliates with a punch and they have a massive fight, in which Richie gets his feet crushed with a table, has a chair broken over his head and his head slammed in the fridge, but not before ramming the spike of an umbrella into Eddie's groin.
-Eddie talks to the viewer about how 'they say television encourages violence, well I'm smashing his face in and we haven't got one!' only for Richie to pull the television from behind the fridge and explain that it had not been taken; he had hidden it to see what a night without television would be like.
+Eddie talks to the viewers about how 'they say television encourages violence, well I'm smashing his face in and we haven't got one!' only for Richie to pull the television from behind the fridge and explain that it had not been taken; he had hidden it when the chaps from Rumbelows came around and thought up an interesting idea to see what a night without television for once would be like.
 He also hoped it would 'get a bit of interaction going'.
-Eddie obliges by smashing the television set over Richie's head.
+Eddie obliges by smashing the television set over Richie's head, ending the episode with a depressing look in his face.